techidaily/site-ai-video-editing/source/_posts/updated-in-2024-how-to-use-kahoot-on-zoom.md

 Engagement has emerged as a crucial component of successful learning, collaboration, and connection as the globe has increased the use of video communications in social and professional situations.
 Users may access, host, and play Kahoot!! games and educational information with other meeting participants using the Kahoot!! app for Zoom without ever leaving the Zoom Meeting or requiring a second device.
 Corporate executives may motivate their staff via speeches, meetings, and online activities.
 Meeting hosts will have immediate access to data and statistics from their Kahoot!! experience, allowing them to respond in real time to audience engagement with the material.
 Additionally, hosts may email the Kahoot!! games to all participants so they can practice and improve their scores, which will increase participant engagement and learning retention.
 Hosts can also distribute the Kahoot!! games as self-paced challenges with individuals who couldn't attend in person.

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://ai-video-editing.techidaily.com/new-in-2024-make-your-presentation-more-attractive-with-best-google-slideshows-templates-how-to-make-a-google-slideshow-in-simple-step-do-you-know-how-to-cr/"><u>New In 2024, Make Your Presentation More Attractive with Best Google Slideshows Templates.
-How to Make a Google Slideshow in Simple Step?
-Do You Know How to Create Google Images Slideshow?</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/1713962855694-updated-embrace-creativity-in-your-media-by-replacing-backgrounds-learn-to-replace-the-sky-in-lightroom-through-the-steps-and-details-discussed-in-this-arti/"><u>Updated Embrace Creativity in Your Media by Replacing Backgrounds.
-Learn to Replace the Sky in Lightroom Through the Steps and Details Discussed in This Article for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/updated-looking-for-ways-to-enhance-overall-look-for-your-contents-professionally-then-coming-up-with-these-cool-powerpoint-templates-can-help-you-a-lot-for/"><u>Updated Looking for Ways to Enhance Overall Look for Your Contents Professionally?
-Then Coming up with These Cool PowerPoint Templates Can Help You a Lot for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/1713944599122-in-2024-list-of-supported-whatsapp-video-format-you-may-want-to-know/"><u>In 2024, List of Supported Whatsapp Video Format You May Want to Know</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-best-free-luts-to-use-in-shotcut-for-2024/"><u>New Best Free LUTs To Use in Shotcut for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/updated-leveraging-the-vectorscope-for-better-color-correction-in-premiere-pro/"><u>Updated Leveraging the Vectorscope for Better Color Correction in Premiere Pro</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-in-2024-record-slow-motion-videos-with-phantom-slow-mo-camera/"><u>New In 2024, Record Slow Motion Videos With Phantom Slow-Mo Camera</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/updated-how-to-make-tutorial-video-with-filmora-for-2024/"><u>Updated How to Make Tutorial Video with Filmora for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/best-frame-rate-for-4k-video-for-2024/"><u>Best Frame Rate for 4K Video for 2024</u></a></li>
-<li><a href="https://facebook-video-recording.techidaily.com/new-amplify-your-business-through-effective-use-of-top-15-fb-analyzers/"><u>[New] Amplify Your Business Through Effective Use of Top 15 FB Analyzers</u></a></li>
-<li><a href="https://iphone-unlock.techidaily.com/in-2024-forgot-apple-iphone-6s-plus-backup-password-heres-what-to-do-drfone-by-drfone-ios/"><u>In 2024, Forgot Apple iPhone 6s Plus Backup Password?
-Heres What to Do | Dr.fone</u></a></li>
-<li><a href="https://some-knowledge.techidaily.com/implementing-gradual-intensity-boost-in-audio-projects-for-2024/"><u>Implementing Gradual Intensity Boost in Audio Projects for 2024</u></a></li>
-<li><a href="https://desktop-recording.techidaily.com/updated-the-top-10-to-11-screen-capturing-tools-for-every-mac-user/"><u>[Updated] The Top 10 to 11 Screen Capturing Tools for Every Mac User</u></a></li>
-<li><a href="https://facebook-record-videos.techidaily.com/revenue-revolution-joining-elite-at-500-subs-level-for-2024/"><u>Revenue Revolution  Joining Elite at 500 Subs Level for 2024</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/here-are-some-reliable-ways-to-get-pokemon-go-friend-codes-for-apple-iphone-se-2022-drfone-by-drfone-virtual-ios/"><u>Here Are Some Reliable Ways to Get Pokemon Go Friend Codes For Apple iPhone SE (2022) | Dr.fone</u></a></li>
-<li><a href="https://video-screen-grab.techidaily.com/in-2024-altering-meeting-screens-in-microsoft-teams/"><u>In 2024, Altering Meeting Screens in Microsoft Teams</u></a></li>
-<li><a href="https://audio-editing.techidaily.com/in-2024-discovering-serenity-10-choice-ios-and-android-auditory-escapes-in-nature/"><u>In 2024, Discovering Serenity 10 Choice iOS & Android Auditory Escapes in Nature</u></a></li>
-<li><a href="https://facebook-record-videos.techidaily.com/new-in-2024-enhancing-video-reach-convert-yt-to-igtv/"><u>[New] In 2024, Enhancing Video Reach  Convert YT to IGTV</u></a></li>
-<li><a href="https://screen-recording.techidaily.com/new-in-2024-streamlining-your-video-call-process-with-obs-and-skype/"><u>[New] In 2024, Streamlining Your Video Call Process with OBS & Skype</u></a></li>
-</ul></div>

 <ins class="adsbygoogle"
       style="display:block"